-We would like to ask not to bring hard suitcases, they are difficult to store and thus they will be in your way.
-It is better to bring your luggage in a collapsible bag, like a weekend bag or a backpack.
+We urge you not to bring large or hard (wheeled) suitcases, as they are difficult to store in the ship and thus you will be troubled by this yourself the whole trip..
+It is better to carry your belongings in a stuffable bag, such as an over-weekend bag.
 Each cabin has lockers.
 We strongly advise not bring too much luggage, since the space on board is limited.

 Important stuff (mandatory):

 – Passport, identity pas rather not, because we sail outside territorial waters regularly and in the U.K an identity card is not accepted.

 – European health Insurance Card

 – Warm jumpers (fleece dries quickly, merino wool is more expensive but breathes better).

 – Sunglasses and / or cap

 – A warm, woolen hat and neck warmer.